 We’d like to add a caveat: The right sales from the right customers.

 Black Friday and Cyber Monday aren’t just important for driving revenue.
-They’re also key opportunities to grow your target audience and create loyal customers for marketing efforts in the new year and beyond.
+They’re also key opportunities to grow your target audience and create loyal customers for remarketing efforts in the new year and beyond.

 Before you even launch this year’s ads, take a long, hard look at your existing customer demographics.
 Your most valuable customers?
 Those are the ones you want to draw more of to your site this holiday season.